NLueg/NLueg.github.io/about.md

 ---
-layout: page
+layout: about
-title: About
+title: "About Me"
 permalink: /about/
 ---

-## About

 WebJeda is a web designing company
 .